hellosign/hellosign-openapi/sdks/java-v2/docs/SignatureRequestApi.md

 Edit Embedded Signature Request with Template

-Edits a SignatureRequest based on the given Template(s) to be signed in an embedded iFrame. <u>NOTE</u> that embedded signature requests can only be signed in embedded iFrames whereas normal signature requests can only be signed on Dropbox Sign.
+Edits a SignatureRequest based on the given Template(s) to be signed in an embedded iFrame.
+Note that embedded signature requests can only be signed in embedded iFrames whereas normal signature requests can only be signed on Dropbox Sign.

 ### Example